 Feedback from members of staff who assessed the re-sits also suggest that the submitted re-sits were of a higher standard and were submitted earlier than in previous years.

-Second year students - Registering, submitting and Passing re-sits
+Second year students - Registering, submitting and Passing re-sits also the support system has proved to be beneficial.
+This is supported by student testimony shown later in this case study.

 Figure 2: Second Year Re-sits